Mastering the STOP Skill: A Path to Mindful Living

 If you’ve ever tried to use the STOP skill mid-conflict or mid-stress, you already know: it’s one thing to understand this skill, and another to practice it when your body’s alarm bells are going off.

-That’s because emotional activation narrows the brain’s options.
+Emotional activation narrows the brain’s options.
 The higher your distress, the lower your cognitive flexibility.
 You literally can’t see as many solutions when your system is in threat mode.

 From a leadership perspective, this is why some of our biggest professional missteps happen in moments of urgency.
 We act from a sense of “something must be done now,” rather than “what’s needed most.”

 The STOP skill interrupts that pattern.
-It doesn’t make the emotion go away, it gives you a window of awareness where choice becomes possible again.
-And, how great is that?
+It doesn’t make the emotion go away; it gives you a window of awareness where choice becomes possible again.
+And how great is that?

 Practicing the Pause in Joy

-Here’s the paradox: in order to learn the STOP skill, the best time to practice isn’t when you’re falling apart, it’s when things are going well.
+Here’s the paradox: in order to learn the STOP skill, the best time to practice isn’t when you’re falling apart; it’s when things are going well.
+Try it right now in this moment.
+Try it mid-laughter, mid-excitement, or mid-bite of something you love.
+Pause.
+Notice what’s here.
+Let yourself feel it fully.

 The Leadership Lens

-When we feel discomfort, say with someone that reports to you, or during a tough team meeting, or a missed goal... we rush to act.
+In coaching conversations with founders and executives, I often see the same reflex that shows up in therapy: the urge to solve before seeing.
+When we feel discomfort—say with someone who reports to you, during a tough team meeting, or after a missed goal—we rush to act.
 But action without awareness often amplifies the very problem we’re trying to fix.

 The STOP skill is the antidote.
 It’s not passive.
 It’s not indecision.
 It’s a form of intentional leadership presence.